patilana22/receipt--mtwyford/README.md

   # git is NOT
   * A cloud based IDE
   * a private store for your code
-  * a money making venture
+  * a money making venture (we're looking at you Jake)

   # git IS:
   * a cloud (and desktop) based collaboration tool for